Updated on: May 26, 2025

 How to Select the Best Password Manager for Your Operating System in 2025

 - Best password managers for Windows.
-Our top pick for Windows 10 and 11 is 1Password, known for its full set of features and robust security.
+Our top pick for Windows 10 and 11 is 1Password, known for its full set of features, desktop app, and robust security.

 - Best password managers for Mac.
 Password manager apps for Mac usually come with most of the same features as those for Windows, so there aren’t too many differences in our rankings.
 Our top choices for macOS are 1Password and Dashlane.